jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "These tortoises," the man said, pointing to several large shells that housed creatures with different neck lengths.

 Another sailor holds up a cage containing what appears to be the same type of small, dark bird.
-"Where do these go, Aristoteles?"
+"Where do these go, Zographos?"

-Aristoteles helps the sailors move the crates off.
+Zographos helps the sailors move the crates off.
 He returns to arranging his wax tablets, sheets of papyrus, and scrolls.

 The horn rings twice.
-Socrates doesn't it acknowledge it this time.
-Instead he approaches Aristoteles.
+Socrates doesn't acknowledge it this time.
+Instead he approaches Zographos.

 "Friend," Socrates began.
 "I am Socrates, son of Sophroniscus.
 Welcome home.
 Pray tell, where did return from with such a wondrous variety of cargo."

 "Hello Friend, I see I can see sadly the rumours of war were not exaggerated.
 I pray for your safety and for Sparta to come to his senses."

-"I think you for the well wishes.
+"I thank you for the well wishes.
 But I can't help but notice you failed to answer the query.
 Is that your intent?"

 "Friend, I respect the protection you do for our city.
 But tell you where I've been and what we've seen is by no means for conversation here at the dock.
 Pythagoras needed education and students for his work, and I must so, do I."

 "A more curious words I cannot remember hearing.
-But forgive me, some may not be hear to read your scrolls or seat in your academy."
+But forgive me, some may not be here to read your scrolls or seat in your academy."
 This incites the response Socrates wanted.

-"Aristoteles of Athens," says as he gives Socrates his hand.
+"Zographos of Athens," says as he gives Socrates his hand.
 "I have returned from the Blessed Isles, far beyond the western horizon—islands that Homer never even sang of, where the very foundations of life reveal their secrets.
 Please ask your questions, I can see the fleet is embarking even as we speak.
 They will put on you trial Socrates if you desert, so be quick of questions and comprehension."

 Socrates feels his pulse quicken.